 When you click the toolbar button it will appear with a checkmark over it ()) to indicate that you are in blob-drawing mode.
+You can then drag the mouse around on the plot (keep the left you are in blob-drawing mode.
 You can then drag the mouse around on the plot (keep the left mouse button down while you move) to enclose the points that you're interested in.
 As you do so, a translucent grey blob will be left behind - anything inside the blob will end up in the subset.
 You can draw one or many blobs, which may be overlapping or not.
 If you make a mistake while drawing a sequence of blobs, you can right-click (or Ctrl-click) and the most recently added blob will disappear.
-When you've finished drawing your blob(s) click the second blob with again, and you will be asked for a name for the subset.
+When you've finished drawing your blob(s) click the button again, and you will be asked for a name for the subset.